Freestylers: Formation–Raw as Fuck album (1996–2004)

 Following the success of B-Boy Stance, the band were asked to remix tracks by Audioweb, Afrika Bambaataa and the Jungle Brothers as well as a big beat compilation album FSUK 2 and a Radio 1 Essential Mix featuring Beenie Man, Public Enemy, Whodini and The Fall.

 The Freestylers released a mix album, Electro Science, in 2000.
-Their second album, Pressure Point, was released in 2001 with the track "Get Down Massive" featuring Navigator reaching number 16 on the Billboard dance charts in 2002.
+Their second album, Pressure Point, was released in 2001 with the track "Get Down Massive (featuring Navigator)" reaching number 16 on the Billboard dance charts in 2002.

 During 2002 and 2003, the group began releasing singles under the alias Raw As Fuck, which later became the title of their third studio album.
-Released in 2004, it featured the single "Push Up", which reached the top 30 in the UK and top 3 in Australia.
+Released in 2004, it featured the single "Push Up", which reached the top 30 in the UK and the top 3 in Australia.
 The song "Get A Life", which was released as the album's first single, was re-released and reached the top 20 in Australia.